rinta-git/my-interview-prep/README.md

 o/p:
 ----
 123 //here, child fn is in closure.
-Out i able to print 123 since child is stored along with its parent() lexical enviornment
+Out is able to print 123 since child is stored along with its parent() lexical enviornment
 ```
 Eg2: